ottocoon/datafund-03-analproj/README.md

 ### 2. Project Start

-Create a docstring with a brief introduction to your project.
+In your Python file, create a docstring with a brief introduction to your project.

 ### 3. Import Dependencies